 Cross-referencing your test method selection against the applicable EN, ASTM, or ISO standard for your regulatory jurisdiction is a mandatory step in program design.

-Regulatory trends worth tracking include tightening sulfur limits in marine fuels following IMO 2020, expanding SAF blending mandates in the EU and UK, and growing requirements for digital record-keeping and electronic chain-of-custody documentation.
+Regulatory trends worth tracking include tightening sulfur limits in marine fuels following IMO 2020, expanding SAF blending mandates in the EU and UK, growing requirements for digital record-keeping and electronic chain-of-custody documentation, and early-stage regulatory interest in portable and field-based instrument validation frameworks.
+ASTM E1840, already the reference guide for Raman-based identification, is increasingly cited in discussions about validating handheld spectrometer use in regulated fuel acceptance workflows.

-Organizations that build their LIMS and documentation systems to accommodate digital audit trails now will be better positioned as these requirements expand.
+Organizations that build their LIMS and documentation systems to accommodate digital audit trails — including field instrument data — now will be better positioned as these requirements expand.

 Selecting the Right Fuel Testing Methodology for Your Operation